zapu/FreePublisher/README.md

 Tasks?
 ------

+> Warning - this is not _exactly_ true anymore, as I'm trying to create some sort of MVC pattern.
+> Business logic is in models package, controllers (which are also views, because of lack of templating
+> system) are in web package.

 Accessing content on Freenet takes a while and should be done in background, informing user about the progress via user interface.